 Welcome to our Uzbekistan Travel Guide.
-On this page you’ll find all of our posts about travelling in Uzbekistan as well as some useful travel tips about the best time to visit, where to go, things to do, where to stay and much more.
+On this page you’ll find all of our posts about traveling in Uzbekistan as well as some useful travel tips about the best time to visit, where to go, things to do, where to stay, and much more.

-As far as historical architecture goes, no country on Earth will likely impress you more than Uzbekistan.
-With jaw-dropping masterpieces like Registan Square in Samarkand and pretty much the entire historical centers of Bukhara and Khiva, this ancient silk road trifecta combine to create one of the region’s most architecturally blessed nations.
+As far as historical architecture goes, no country on Earth is likely to impress you more than Uzbekistan.
+With jaw-dropping masterpieces like Registan Square in Samarkand, and pretty much the entire historical centers of Bukhara and Khiva, this ancient silk road trifecta combines to create one of the region’s most architecturally blessed nations.

 So why isn’t it more popular?
 Why don’t more people visit beautiful Uzbekistan?

 While you’re traveling around the country, eating delicious food, meeting the welcoming local people, and gazing up at 1,000-year-old palaces, you’ll likely ask yourself this many times, and to be honest, we have no idea why more people don’t come here.

 But less tourism isn’t a bad thing as it means you can travel around Uzbekistan and still have much of the country to yourself.
 There will still be enormous crowds at the country’s main sights, but take a tiny side-step from the tourist trail and you’ll find yourself in the middle of nowhere.

 The introduction of electronic visas in July 15, 2018, meant that more people began visiting Uzbekistan than ever before.
 In fact, in 2018 Uzbekistan doubled its tourism numbers compared to the previous year.

 While this does mean that things are changing in Uzbekistan, it doesn’t mean that you missed the boat to get here before the massive crowds.
 You can still enjoy Uzbekistan today with few tourists.
 Given the safe and fascinating nature of the country, I don’t see the lack of popularity lasting very long.